Please turn the caption on for the video!

 (“Egyszeri Adományozás” = Single Donation; “Rendszeres Adományozás” = Monthly Donation)

-The current homeless provision system is unable to provide a realistic and sustainable way out of homelessness, and is especially inadequate for rough sleepers living in self-built huts.
-For these people, institutional care often means a step back, as people living in their self-built dwellings and managing their own household would not be able to keep most of their belongings, nor can they retain their household composition, e.g. couples cannot move into the same room, nor even necessarily the same institution.
-Housing First offers individual housing, and provides a real possibility of social integration for roughly the same cost.
-We believe that housing must be the first step in social support, and not its final goal.
+Hungary’s current homeless provision system, based nearly entirely on underfunded shelters and riddled with criminalization and a discriminatory public discourse, is unable to provide a realistic and sustainable way out of homelessness, and is especially inadequate for rough sleepers living in self-built huts.
+For these people, institutional care often means a step backwards: they are expected to give up their household and privacy, would not be able to keep most of their belongings, couples cannot stay together etc. Housing First offers individual housing, and provides a real possibility of social integration for roughly the same cost.
+We believe that housing must be the first step of social reintegration, not its end goal.

-Since beginning our work in 2012 we have been helping homeless persons move into renovated municipal flats.
-We renovate vacant, run-down municipal dwellings with the help of volunteers as well as hut- dwelling rough sleepers, that is, the prospective tenants, in partnership with other civil society organisations, and with the support of individual and organisational donations.
-Members of the target group have no chance of ever obtaining long term, sustainable individual housing in any other way, as according to the vast majority of municipal decrees, homeless persons are ineligible for municipal rental housing.
-At the same time, municipalities often have a low quality housing stock with many dilapidated, even uninhabitable flats, which they have trouble utilizing.
-This may also be the case for many privately owned apartments;therefore we recently began working on finding innovative ways to utilize private dwellings in affordable housing provision.
+Since starting our work in 2012 we have been helping homeless persons move into renovated municipal flats.
+We renovate vacant, run-down municipal dwellings with the help of volunteers the future tenants – hut-dwelling rough sleepers – in cooperation with district municipalities, in partnership with other civil society organisations, and with the help of individual and organisational donations.
+Our clients have no chance of accessing long term, safe and affordable housing otherwise, as according to the vast majority of municipal decrees, homeless persons are not eligible for municipal rental housing.
+At the same time, municipalities often have poor quality housing stock with many dilapidated, even uninhabitable flats, and limited resources for housing renovation.

-This way tenants can exit homelessness, for which they hardly have any other chance.
-Intensive social work, based on the Housing First approach, is a fundamental part of our work, in which stable housing is considered the first step in social reinsertion.
-The goal is to help clients retain their housing in the long run, for which we identify employment opportunities, and in some cases even offer jobs to our tenants.
-Some of our clients had no regular income whatsoever upon moving in their new housing, and today they are able to cover their bills on time.
+Through our ‘From Huts to Homes’ programme the tenants can exit homelessness.
+Before, during and after moving in, we provide intensive social work, in line with the Housing First approach.
+It is a fundamental part of our work, in which housing security is considered the first step in social reintegration.
+The goal is to help clients retain their housing in the long run, for which we identify employment opportunities, and/or social transfers when appropriate.
+Some of our clients had no regular income whatsoever upon moving into their new housing, and today they are able to pay their bills regularly and on time.

 As house prices rose significantly in 2016, we launched our mobile home investment programme, in which we install up to two Scandinavian style second-hand mobile homes on plots either purchased or granted right of use, which is significantly less expensive than standard housing, while providing the same level of comfort.
 On the other hand, the investment programme also allows for the simpler involvement of support, which facilitates the expansion of the ‘Housing Now!’ programme.
 Supporters will be able to invest in a socially sensitive manner, with a return on investment over time.
-The business plan of the concept is currently being developed by MasterCard’s team in a pro bono programme.
-The first mobile home is planned to be installed in summer 2017.
+Two mobile homes were installed in 2018; and two more await future installation.

 Volunteers

-It is not accident this photo was chosen for a poster calling for volunteers: it perfectly shows the importance of volunteering in our work.
-Our volunteers come from very diverse backgrounds, with very diverse experience.
-On the picture, a homeless member of the activist group City is for All is teaching the basics of masonry to a volunteer, coming from a much more advantageous social background.
+It is no accident this photo was chosen for a poster calling for volunteers: it perfectly shows the importance of volunteering in our work.
+Our volunteers come from very diverse backgrounds, and have very diverse experiences.
+In the picture, a homeless member of the activist group City is for All is teaching the basics of masonry to a volunteer, coming from a much more privileged background.
 This situation is not infrequent, and working with homeless persons does not only change the life of our clients, but also the perception and attitudes of our volunteers.
 The involvement of prospective tenants in renovation works serves changing social perception and prejudices against the homeless, as well as helping them gain skills and possibly work experience, and perhaps building a supporting network during the renovation works.

 Results and publicity